chuckstack/chuckstack.github.io/src-ls/success-ai.md

 The chuck-stack uses AI to help organizations is three high-level ways:

 - Data insights - using traditional BI and AI analytics to drive insights and operational objectives (mission, vision, values, principles)
-- Real-time assistance - helping users receive the right information, make the right decisions, execute the right actions, and eliminating mistakes
+- Real-time augmentation - helping users receive the right information, make the right decisions, execute the right actions, and eliminating mistakes
-- Role augmentation and automation - helping users automate and monitor their role's tasks without the direct involvement of IT (classical tool generation)
+- Role automation - helping users automate and monitor their role's tasks without the direct involvement of IT (classical tool generation)

 We believe that generative AI makes technology more accessible to more people.
-Said another way, we believe we can put more technical reasoning tools in the hands of the 'everyday' worker and help them better execute their roles.
+Said another way, we believe we can put more technical reasoning tools in the hands of the 'everyday' worker and help them think more critically and better execute their roles.

-## AI Data Insights
+### AI Data Insights

 Traditional/classical AI analytics methodologies continue to drive an organization's success.
 The datasets are getting bigger, and the analysis tools are getting better.

-Here is an example where a traditional IT resource will create a self-help platform.
+If you get the data in the proper format and tool, users can self-help.
+Here is an example of how a traditional IT resource can create a self-help platform.

-Here are the high-level steps:

-- Extract, transform and load the data into an appropriate columnar storage and processing tool (Spark, Snowflake, Redshift, BigQuery)
+- IT extracts, transforms and loads the data into an appropriate columnar storage and processing tool (Spark, Snowflake, Redshift, BigQuery)
-- Work with a qualified data analytics professional to analyze the data using best practices
-- Establish the behaviors that create the most beneficial outcomes
-- Build tools that offer real-time assistance and augmentation (next section) to drive future behaviors
+- These tools provide AI assisted analytics.
+- Work instructions describe the data.
+- Users can query the data to derive insights.
+- Users can critically validate the insights by using well-known and documented data analytics practices.

+It may seems strange to think that normal users can accomplish the above; however, let's put this concept into practice.
+Let's assume that we have a well documented data lake loaded into a proper AI assisted BI and analytics tool.

+Here is the example:

+- User asks: "Is our user subscription rate declining?"
+- System responds: "Yes, user subscription revenue is down by more than 3% as identified by year-over-year revenue rates."
+- User asks: "Is this trend more about retention or new subscriptions?"
+- System responds: "Retention seems to be the biggest culprit.
+New subscription rates are stable within 1% of historical normal values."
+- User asks: "How do we validate these insights?"
+- System responds: "You organization has 15 documented ways revenue is profiled.
+Let's start my comparing these profiles.
+Shall we start?"
+- User responds: "yes"
+...
+- System responds: "Our initial hypothesis seems to hold true that declining retention by subscribers with more than 24 months is the greatest source of declining revenue."
+- User asks: "What indicators do we have that can explain this decline?"
+- System responds: "Your documentation suggests the following three attributes relate to subscription rates: When was the last support ticket, Was the perceived resolution positive, frequency logins."
+- User asks: "How do the prove these concepts are related?"
+- System responds: "causality, correlation and other metrics can be evaluated using the following tools: Chi test, heat maps, violin graphs, ...
+- User responds: "Make a recommendation and let's start..."

+We realize this example is long; however, if you do not go into detail, it is hard to understand the viability of the statement.

+AI knows a vast amount about data analytics.
+User's work instructions connect your transactional activities to these data analytics practices.

+If users write work instructions and IT loads the data in the right system, users can derive powerful insights!
+Let's use these insights in real-time decisions making practices to drive desired behaviors.

-## AI Real-Time Assistance and Augmentation
+### AI Real-Time Augmentation

-A chuck-stack success factor is getting AI to help organizations think and reason about operations.
-Here is how we use our AI Brain to think:
+Our business partners interact with our people and systems in both real-time and asynchronous ways.
+We want to influence positive behaviors at the moment a user or system responds/acts.

+Responses should be driven by work instructions.
+The question is: is there an insight from above that might alter how we respond in the work instruction [happy path](./terminology.md#happy-path)?

+Another question is: how would an AI have the opportunity to respond?
+A picture of solution is [presented here](./blog-llm-ai-operations-automation.md).
+Our goal is to provide a real-time assistant that is context aware.
+Here is what this looks like:

+Any time we engage an AI LLM, we want to make the following present and actionable:

-- Working memory (cli and shell session engagement and current context)
+- Working memory (CLI and shell session engagement) - said another what, this is the current conversation thread
-- Episodic/augmented Memory (attribute tagging important observations and references)
+- Context - what window do we have open, what record are we viewing, ...
+- Episodic/augmented Memory - attribute tagged/associated with this context (observations, actions, preferences, ...)
-- Semantic memory (work instruction retrieval)
+- Semantic memory - work instruction retrieval
-- Procedural memory (scripts and workflow)
+- Procedural memory - tools, scripts and workflow given the context

+The goal is for the AI LLM to identify next steps based on work instructions AND insights.

 References:

 - [Blog - Operations and AI LLM Technology in 2025](https://www.chuck-stack.org/ls/blog-llm-ai-operations-automation.html)
 - [A Survey on the Memory Mechanism of Large Language Model based Agents](https://arxiv.org/abs/2404.13501)
 - [Practical Implementation of Memory Mechanisms](https://www.youtube.com/watch?v=VKPngyO0iKg)

+### AI Automation

+AI automation is an easy concept to reason about once we have established our work instruction and our insight is such a way where we can provide real-time augmentation.

+[In this demonstration](./blog-llm-ai-operations-automation.md), we show how check lists can easily be represented in work instructions.
+We demonstrate how a task can be associated with an AI tool.
+[In this demonstration](./picture-success.md#how-is-this-possible), we show how AI LLMs are capable of multi-step reasoning.

+The next logical step is simply to get the system to perform a workflow for you.
+It knows the context, tools, and instructions:

+- User Asks: "check in Anita"
+- System Responds: "process completed successfully - Anita is checked it"

+Because work instructions can also document short codes, a superuser would simply type the following to eliminate wasted time and effort:

+- User Asks: "ci anita"
+- System Responds: "process completed successfully - Anita is checked it"

 ## AI Principles